cmausley/Markdown_Exercise/OffboardingError.md

-# How to fix Offboarding Error: Target user 'xxx' already has a primary mailbox
+# How to Fix Offboarding Error: *Target user 'xxx' already has a primary mailbox*
 Monday, July 20, 2020
 2:04 PM

 Reference: [Offboarding Error: Target user 'nnnUser' already has a primary mailbox](https://microsoft.sharepoint.com/_forms/default.aspx)

-**To fix for a single Users**: Do as the reference link writes.
+**To fix for a single user**: Follow instructions in reference link above.

-**To fix for a large group of Users**:
+**To fix for a large group of users**:
  *Example for carentan machine*
-1. **Connect the onprem machine**
+1. **Connect the on premises machine**
-2. **Get onprem mailbox**: Open a Powershell window as Admin and run:
+2. **Retrieve on premises mailbox**: Open a Powershell window as Admin and run the following:

 `cd C:\Users\exo\Desktop`